 Emergency Action Plans (EAPs) are required for all high hazard and medium hazard dams under North Dakota Century Code 61-03-25.
 An EAP is a formal document that identifies potential emergency situations that could occur at a dam and specifies the course of action to be taken when an emergency situation arises.
 The purpose of an EAP is to minimize loss of life and property damage.

 Dam owners are responsible for developing, testing, and updating an EAP for their dam.
-The State Water Commission has developed an EAP guidance document to provide additional guidance for developing, testing, and updating EAPs in order to comply with N.D.C.C.
+The Department of Water Resources has developed an EAP guidance document to provide additional guidance for developing, testing, and updating EAPs in order to comply with N.D.C.C.
 Section 61-03-25.
 A recommended EAP template, developed by the Natural Resources Conservation Service is also available.
 Additional general guidance on developing an EAP is available in the document “Federal Guidelines for Dam Safety - Emergency Action Planning for Dams” (link below).
-Funding to assist with developing an EAP may be available through the State Water Commission’s Cost-Share Program.
+Funding to assist with developing an EAP may be available through the Cost-Share Program.

 The dam safety program maintains an inventory of dams in North Dakota.
 North Dakota’s inventory of dams can be found on the Maps/GIS data page.